epfl-ada/ada-2022-project-toestewbrr/README.md

 ## Proposed timeline ⏲️
 * 19-11-2022: Submit the second milestone
+* 23-11-2022: Run coreNLP augmented pipeline on all the plot summaries.
-* 25-11-2022: Have paired characters with their corresponding characteristics
+* 25-11-2022: Extract love pairs characters with their corresponding characteristics.
-* 02-12-2022: Analyze the relationships between the characters
+* 02-12-2022: Perform analysis on demographics and personality types between characters in a romantic relationship.
-* 09-12-2022: Start creating the visualizations for the website
-* 16-12-2022:
-  * Code finished and commented
-  * A full first draft of the website, with all graphs available
+* 09-12-2022: Run temporal analysis.
+Begin developing a rough draft of the datastory.
-  * Time-permitting: interactive plots
+* 16-12-2022: Complete code implementation and interactive visualizations.
+* 20-12-2022: Complete datastory.
 * 23-12-2022: Hand-in the project

 ## Organization within the team 💪